inspec/inspec-aws/docs/resources/aws_vpcs.md

     end

 ### We shun the `10.0.0.0/8` space

     describe aws_vpcs.where { cidr_block.start_with?('10') } do
       it { should_not exist }
     end

 ### Check tags

     describe aws_vpc do
       its('tags') { should include(:Environment => 'env-name',
                                    :Name => 'vpc-name')}
     end

-### Ensure AWS VPC IPV6 CIDR Block plural resource has the correct properties.
+### Ensure AWS VPC IPV6 CIDR Block plural resource has the correct properties

     describe aws_vpcs.where { ipv6_cidr_blocks.include?('2600:1f16:409:6700::/56') } do
         it { should exist }
     end